upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

     ECG Placement

+- **Using BioAmp Band:** For BioAmp Band, refer to the following documentation: :ref:`Using BioAmp Bands <using-bioamp-bands>`

 .. _How to upload the Code to Arduino:

 **Step 5: How to upload the Code to Arduino**

 1. Open the folder you downloaded: **Heart-BioAmp-Arduino-Firmware**
 2. Inside that, you’ll find several subfolders.
 3. Pick the folder for the experiment you want to try.
-(For beginners: start with the first one and move step-by-step through the others for a better learning experience )
+(For beginners: start with the first one and move step-by-step through the others for a better learning experience)
 4. Inside that folder, open the **.ino** file using **Arduino IDE**

 - For example: